 The full list of UKVI English Speaking countries is available at https://www.gov.uk/tier-4-general-visa/knowledge-of-english

 English language courses

-If you do not have the required level of English or would like to improve your English before the start of the academic year, you can take one of our pre-sessional English language courses.
+If you do not have the required level of English or would like to improve your English before the start of the academic year, you can take one of our pre-sessional International student entry requirements English language courses.

-These courses are run by our English for International Students Unit (EISU) and you can find out the details, costs, and application process for those courses online.
+These courses are run by our Birmingham International Academy and you can find out the details, costs, and application process for those courses here.
 You can apply for this once you have applied for Study Abroad.